WeakTr: Exploring Plain Vision Transformer for Weakly-supervised Semantic Segmentation: Introduction

 \section{Introduction}

-Weakly-supervised semantic segmentation (WSSS) aims to alleviate the reliance on pixel-level semantic annotations by utilizing weak annotations.
+\IEEEPARstart{W}{eakly-supervised} semantic segmentation (WSSS) aims to alleviate the reliance on pixel-level semantic annotations by utilizing weak annotations~\cite{shen2023re1,si2024re3}.
 Among them, only using image-level class labels is the most challenging.
 Due to the lack of positional annotations, image-level WSSS methods usually require coarse position annotations generated by the class activation map (CAM) \cite{zhou2016cam}.
-CAM is a technique based on a deep classification network that generates feature maps with the same number of channels as the total categories.
-To improve CAMs for higher-quality pseudo masks, most previous WSSS frameworks \cite{chang2020sccamweakly, zhang2020causal, xie2022clims, xu2022mctformer} introduced the refinement phase \cite{ahn2018psa, ahn2019irn}.
+Given the pervasive application of CAM across various domains within deep learning, improving CAM is imperative.
+Its enhancement not only substantially bolsters WSSS but also holds profound significance in the arenas of model interpretability~\cite{selvaraju2017gradcam} and network regularization~\cite{lin2021camregularization}, among others.
+To improve CAM for higher-quality pseudo mask generation, most previous WSSS frameworks \cite{chang2020sccamweakly, zhang2020causal, xie2022clims, xu2022mctformer} introduced the CAM refinement phase \cite{ahn2018psa, ahn2019irn}.
 These pseudo masks are further used for supervising the segmentation networks \cite{liang2015dplabv1, chen2017dplabv2} in a retraining phase.

 With the success of vision transformers (ViT) \cite{dosovitskiy2020vit}, some methods~\cite{xu2022mctformer, gao2021tscam} propose to obtain CAM seeds with the assistance of transformer features and corresponding self-attention maps.
 The CAM generation phase usually contains 2 stages.
-Self-attention maps, representing relations between feature tokens, are adopted to enhance the coarse CAM in the post-processing stage.
-These methods directly average the attention maps across different heads and sum them by layers.
+In the first stage, they generate coarse CAM through feature tokens.
+Self-attention maps, representing relations between feature tokens, are then adopted to enhance the coarse CAM in the post-processing stage.
+These methods directly average the attention maps across different heads and sum them by layer.
 However, as shown in Fig.~\ref{fig:statistical_results}, most different attention heads focus on different positions and object categories, which may contain information unrelated to the target object.
 Direct averaging and summing may lead to misleading information in the post-processing stage.
+We propose an adaptive attention fusion module (AAF) to measure the importance of different attention heads for CAM, which is used for assigning weights to attention heads.
+To ensure that AAF can estimate accurate weights, we propose an end-to-end training strategy for CAM generation.
+During the training process, we apply the weights estimated by the AAF module to the attention heads.
+The coarse CAM is thus optimized to be finer with the weighted self-attention maps.
+The way AAF assigns weight for different attention heads is similar to the ViT mechanism that assigns weight for different feature tokens.
+As a weight supplement to attention heads, the AAF brings improvements for both CAM quality and optimization.